 There is, in fact, no real conclusion to this story as Kyle never gets a chance to confront Hal thanks to the intrusion of the main Convergence event as Hal Jordan disappears before there can be one final chance for the two characters to have another moment.
 Ultimately it’s the lack of any sort of satisfying conclusion that makes this story a fruitless exercise.

 Ron Wagner does a good job once again with the artwork on the issue and he effectively portrays the conflict between Hal and Kyle and the action sequences have a classic feel about them that evokes the time period that Hal and Kyle are plucked from.

-In the end Convergence: Green Lantern / Parallax #2 suffers from having to serve two masters, and in this case the two don't mix well.
-While one wants to hope that Kyle Rayner can win out in the end the overarching weight of DC's event forces his personal mission to take a backseat to the winner take all dome match.
+In the end Convergence: Green Lantern / Parallax #2 suffers from having to serve two masters, and in this case the two don’t mix well.
+While one wants to hope that Kyle Rayner can win out in the end the overarching weight of DC’s event forces his personal mission to take a backseat to the winner take all dome match.
 Despite some nice character moments this series seems rushed and lacking in anything memorable.
-Two out of five lanterns..
+Four out of ten lanterns.